i26ishank/msci-text-analytics-s20/Assignment3/README.md

 you will be able to run A3.py from main file by command line arguement like: python a3.py data_folder path(say data/) .
- Although you will be able to run "inference.py" seperately by command like(python inference.py path_of_text_file(like python inference.py data/try.txt)
+ Although you will be able to run "inference.py" separately by command like(python inference.py path_of_text_file(like python inference.py data/try.txt)

 I have tried to be as close to the guidelines as possible.
 However if there is any mistake of my representation of guidelines, mention in feedback and i will take care of it in next assignment.
 Thanks again for your continued help.